 What generic transistors should I keep in my parts kit?

-Over the years DigiKey technician have answered many thousand questions regarding transistors.
-From these, there are a few questions that stand out including telephone inquiries about transistors such as the 2N3904, 2N2222, and 2N3055.
-This post will attempt to answer some of your questions about those common transistors.
+Over the years DigiKey technicians have answered thousands of questions regarding transistors.
+There are a few questions that stand out including telephone inquiries about transistors such as the 2N3904, 2N2222, and 2N3055.
+This post serves as a guide identifying and then comparing popular transistors.
+The information is generally applicable to the hobbyist, student, and experimenter.

-The following graphic show the relationship between a few of these jellybean transistors along with recommendations for increasing power.
+This graphic shows the relationship between a few of these jellybean transistors along with recommendations for increasing power.

 For each listed transistor there is a complementary PNP device.
 This table contains each transistor with select parameters: